marcvredenbregt/Mpluz-assignment/NOTES.md

 2 ADD GETTER

-Add accessor label() to Dongle class
+Add accessor label() to Dongle class.

+3 ADD METHODS FOR NEW FEATURE

+Add method 'addLabel()'.

+Add setter label() and string length limitation to Dongle class.

+Add new feature example to App.ts

-3 TO DO: Add method 'addLabel()'
+4 TO DO: Adjust test modules.